ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Where a selector can produce a nodelist in more than one possible order, the selector may produce nodelists in distinct orders each time it appears in the descendant segment.

+So a descendant segment drills down one or more levels into the structure of the input value.

 #### Examples
 {: unnumbered}